alinnert/generic-store/README.md

 ## Are there drawbacks?

 - A store root **must** be an object, no arrays or other non-object types are supported.
 Its properties can be of any type.
+- Currently, there's no support for computed values.
+(May be added later)
 - Making atomic updates in the `.update()` method may take some effort, if they are complex.
 - No time-travel debugging.